 If you have outstanding debt on your file, you want to find a way to pay this off as soon as you can.
 You could talk to your existing lender about consolidating your debt, which could actually involve refinancing your home loan.

 It might not give you the chance to switch to another home loan product or lower your interest rate, but it will make it easier for you to manage your debt going forward.
 As your credit cards and personal loans will likely have higher interest rates than your mortgage, it will also help you reduce the total amount you owe.
-The faster you get on top of your debt, the sooner you’ll be able to look at refinancing your mortgage in a way that will benefit you moving forward.
+The faster you get on top of your debt, the sooner you’ll be able to look at mortgage refinancing in a way that will benefit you moving forward.

 Alternatively, you could look at using your savings or restructuring your budget to help you get on top of your debts.
 Try to avoid using your credit cards in the meantime and ask your lender if you can go onto a payment plan if needed.